iyer-nikhil/iyer-nikhil.github.io/_site/README.md

 - BrowserSync
 - Font Awesome and Devicon icons
 - Google Analytics
-- Info Customization

 ## License

-This theme is free and open source software, distributed under the The MIT License.
-So feel free to use this Jekyll theme anyway you want.
+This website used free and open source software, distributed under the The MIT License.

 ## Credits

-This theme was designed with the inspiration from these fine folks:
+This theme was designed with the inspiration and adaptation from work by these fine folks:
 - [Willian Justen](https://github.com/willianjusten/will-jekyll-template)
 - [Vincent Garreau](https://github.com/VincentGarreau/particles.js/)
 - [Nathan Randecker](https://github.com/nrandecker/particle)